screwyprof/screwyprof/articles/highload-fun-auth-server.md

 [highload.fun](https://highload.fun) runs a brutal little benchmark: an HTTP auth server, shipped as a Docker image, hit with 500,000 requests across 10,000 concurrent connections on a 2-core, 2-GB container.
 Score is test duration plus one second per error, lower wins.
 Security counts as much as speed: the checker actively tries to break in.
 Every run uses a fresh, hidden dataset, so there is nothing to overfit.

 I took the server from a **9.198s** first correct run to **5.750s**, past the previously recorded leader at **5.964s**, and it has held first place since.

+**TL;DR.** The usual performance work (locks, allocations, CPU) was already flat and moved nothing.
+Every second I gained came from the network.
+The biggest single win was a TCP RST-on-close bug that truncated `GET /user` responses and was invisible on localhost, worth 37 seconds of score; the rest came from coalescing pipelined writes.
+The result was **5.750s** and first place, holding **~20ms** average latency against the previous record's **~34ms**.
+The one lever left below the syscall floor is io_uring, and the platform's seccomp blocks it.

 One honest note before the tuning.
 A laptop can generate load, but it cannot test a network.
 Over loopback there is no round-trip time and nothing is ever in flight, so the TCP-level bugs never appear; my only real network was the platform's benchmark harness, a black box I poked by pushing an image and reading the score back.
 Every change that moved the score lived there.
 Allocation, locking, and CPU I had kept tight from the first commit, so the network was the only bottleneck left.